-Effective 2015, all Priority Vacation Requests consists of two phases.
+Effective 2018, all Priority Vacation Requests consists of threephases.
 In Phase 1, the employee may request vacation consisting of one full work week.
 In Phase 2, the employee may request one additional full work week.
+In Phase 3, the employee may request an additional full work week or two (2)-three (3) day blocks.
 All Priority Vacation Requests will be submitted in writing on a Vacation Request form or via electronic mail to the Supervising Probation Corrections Officer in charge of scheduling.

 Priority Vacation Selection shall be executed as follows.
 Bidding for Priority Vacation will begin on October 1st and each employee will be assigned a day in each phase of the bidding process by seniority within a shift assignment.
 Employees will bid for vacation commencing in descending order of seniority within a shift until each employee assigned to the shift has bid.
-Each employee will have one day to make a priority vacation bid during Phase 1 in October, and another day for Phase 2 in November, with the day commending at 07:00 hours.
+Each employee will have one day to make a priority vacation bid during Phase 1 in October, another day for Phase 2 in November and another day for phase 3 in December, with the day commending at 07:00 hours.